 General

-EHT_INACTIVE_SUBCHANNELS
+INACTIVE_SUBCHANNELS

-When an EHT STA transmits a RTS, MU-RTS Trigger, or CTS frame in a non-HT duplicate PPDU, the transmission shall avoid any 20 MHz subchannel that is punctured.
+When an EHT STA transmits a RTS, MU-RTS Trigger, or CTS frame in a non-HT duplicate PPDU, the STA shall not transmit on any 20 MHz subchannel that is punctured.

-The indication of which subchannels are punctured in an RTS, MU-RTS Trigger, or CTS frame that is carried in a non-HT duplicate PPDU is conveyed from the MAC to the PHY through the TXVECTOR parameter EHT_INACTIVE_SUBCHANNELS.
-The parameter EHT_INACTIVE_SUBCHANNELS may be present in the TXVECTOR of a non-HT duplicate PPDU that carries an RTS, MU-RTS Trigger, or CTS frame.
+The indication of which subchannels are punctured in an RTS, MU-RTS Trigger, or CTS frame that is carried in a non-HT duplicate PPDU is conveyed from the MAC to the PHY through the TXVECTOR parameter INACTIVE_SUBCHANNELS (see Table 34-1 TXVECTOR and RXVECTOR Parameters).
+The parameter INACTIVE_SUBCHANNELS may be present in the TXVECTOR of a non-HT duplicate PPDU that carries an RTS, MU-RTS Trigger, or CTS frame.
 (Motion 111, #SP0611-27)

-NOTE—The format of EHT_INACTIVE_SUBCHANNELS and how it is indicated to EHT STAs is TBD.

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-20/1408r0 to the TGbe Draft 0.1?